bknyaz/graph_nn/README.md

 # Requirements

-The code is tested on Ubuntu 16.04 with pytorch 0.4.1 and Python 3.6, but should in principle work in other environments with pytorch >= 0.4.
+The code is tested on Ubuntu 16.04 with pytorch 0.4.1 and Python 3.6, but should work in other environments with pytorch >= 0.4.

+The [python file](graph_unet.py) and [jupyter notebook file](graph_unet.ipynb) contain essentially the same code, the notebook file is kept for debugging purposes.

 # References